 The health risks of working with RCS for stonemasons, tunnelers, miners, and concrete workers have been known for more than 100 years.

 However, people who work with engineered stone benchtops can be at serious risk of exposure to RCS dust.
-This dust is created when materials containing silica are cut, ground, drilled, polished or otherwise disturbed, releasing RCS into the air.
+This dust is created when materials containing crystalline silica are cut, ground, drilled, polished or otherwise disturbed, releasing RCS into the air.

-Most people with respiratory symptoms who work with engineered stone benchtops will not have silicosis but may have other conditions such as asthma, smoking-related conditions, infections or allergies.
+Engineered stone benchtop workers may not be aware that they are developing a respiratory disease.
+And those with respiratory symptoms may not have silicosis but may have other conditions such as asthma, smoking-related conditions, infections or allergies.

 Further information and resources: